Useful Tips For Landlords

 We recommend that have no other people with you at this time.

-If you want with your video you can record your voice explanations about what the user sees.
+If you want to your video you can record your voice explanations about what the user sees.

 If you are going to do this, pre-prepare your text and learn it so you do not clutter, repeat, and wonder what to say.